WordStar: Add-ons and companion products

 The writer would insert placeholders delimited by ampersands into the master document, e.g., &TITLE&, &INITIAL&, &SURNAME&, &ADDRESS1&.
 In each copy of the letter the placeholders would be replaced with strings read from the DAT file.
 Mass mailings could thereby be prepared with each letter copy individually addressed.

 Other add-on programs included SpellStar, a spell checker program, later incorporated as a direct part of the WordStar program; and DataStar, a program whose purpose was specifically to expedite creating of the data files used for merge printing.
 These were revolutionary features for personal computer users during the early-to-mid-1980s.
 A companion spreadsheet, CalcStar, was also produced using a somewhat WordStar-like interface; collectively, WordStar (word processing), DataStar/ReportStar (database management, a.k.a.
 InfoStar), and CalcStar (spreadsheet) comprised StarBurst, the first-ever office suite of personal computer programs.

-As a product enhancement, in the late 1980s WordStar 5 came bundled with PC-Outline, a popular DOS outliner then available from Brown Bag Software, Inc. in California.
+As a product enhancement, in the late 1980s WordStar 5 came bundled with PC-Outline, a popular MS-DOS outliner then available from Brown Bag Software in California.
 PC-Outline text had to be exported to a WordStar-format file, as the programs were not developed to be internally compatible.